nbuesing/buesing.dev/content/post/kafka-summit-europe-2021.md

 categories = [ "Apache Kafka", "Kafka Streams", "Kafka Summit" ]
 +++

-# Kafka Summit Europe 2021 Recap, so far...

 This Kafka Summit, like the ones before it, was fantastic.
 Tons of content to choose from and an excellent virtual venue to use to consume that content.
 I highly recommend watching many of the sessions on demand.
 I am working through more content myself, but best to share what I have uncovered so far before I wait until I see everything I want to see.

+For the next 3 weeks these presentations are available throught he on-demand portal, located at [KafkaSummit](https://kafkasummit.io).
+Once the videos are archived, I will update this and reference them directly.
+Apache Kafka maintains an excellent catalog of presnetations at [https://kafka.apache.org/videos](https://kafka.apache.org/videos).

 ## "Mistakes - I've Made a Few.
 Blunders in Event-driven Architecture"
-###Simon Aubury, Thoughtworks
+### Simon Aubury, Thoughtworks

 One of the best ways to learn is to review what you have done and evaluate what was done well and what you would have done differently.
 Simon is an excellent storyteller, and his insights are of great value.
 If you are looking to build an event-driven system (ideally in Kafka, but even if you are exploring other technologies), this is a must-watch session.

 "Passive Aggressive Events" - worth watching for this call-out alone; it is one of many gems in this session.

 ## "On Track with Apache Kafka: Building a Streaming ETL Solution with Rail Data"
-###Robin Moffat, Confluent
+### Robin Moffat, Confluent

 Simply put, this presentation is pragmatic, complete, and elegant.
 Robin always does a great job on provided comprehensive end-to-end demonstrations.
 I love the live demonstrations against the real-time rail data.
 Geospatial data is a great tool to understand event streaming; this presentation is excellent for anyone in their development journey with event streaming.

-Robin refers to one of his examples as being hacky, but I find it quite pragmatic.
+Robin refers to one of his examples as being _hacky_, but I find it quite pragmatic.
 Using curl and kafkacat and a few other standard UNIX commands to get data into Kafka is what developers want to do when proving out and validating their event pipeline.
 Robin works to help developers get there quickly and effectively.

 ## "Event-driven Applications with Kafka, Micronaut, and AWS Lambda"
 ### Dave Klein, Confluent